 When we make some changes in our database, the WAL file maintains changes of your database into the pg_wal directory.
-The pg_wal directory is used in PostgreSQL version 10 and in the previous version this directory we called pg_xlog.
-We can control all WAL file with the help of wal_keep_segments and we also control the size of the WAL file by using max_wal_size.
-When we write data they are added at the end of the WAL log file and its position is determined by log sequence number.
+The pg_wal directory is used in PostgreSQL version 10, and in the previous version, this directory we called pg_xlog.
+We can control all WAL files with the help of wal_keep_segments and the size of the WAL file by using max_wal_size.
+When we write data, they are added at the end of the WAL log file, and the log sequence number determines their position.
 The Log Sequence Number is uniquely identified into the transaction.
-Log Sequence Number is used to represent a position in WAL that means when data is inserted or when written this kind of information we can see with the help of Log Sequence Number. pg_lsn is a data type used to return Log Sequence Number.
+Log Sequence Number is used to represent a position in WAL, that means when data is inserted or when written this kind of information, we can see with the help of Log Sequence Number. pg_lsn is a data type used to return Log Sequence Number.

 How we can Configure Wal?

-WAL configuration in PostgreSQL decided how databases work, for configuration WAL we required two important systems such as checkpoint and background writer.
-Let’s see different memory areas used in WAL as follows.
+WAL configuration in PostgreSQL decided how databases work, for configuration WAL, we required two important systems, such as checkpoint and background writer.
+Let’s see the different memory areas used in WAL as follows.

 1. Shared Buffers